 The history of art is also an essential factor to consider when viewing a piece.
 Knowing the context in which it was created can help to provide a deeper understanding of its meaning.
 For example, a work of abstract art from the early 20th century will likely have different implications than a work of representational art from the same period.

-One can develop a more comprehensive understanding of the various works one encounters by familiarizing oneself with the different art movements that have shaped Western art history.
+One can develop a more comprehensive understanding of the various works one encounter by familiarizing oneself with the different art movements that have shaped Western art history.

-In addition to form and content, there are also several principles of design that should be taken into account when viewing artwork.
+In addition to form and content, several principles of design should be taken into account when viewing artwork.
 These principles include balance, contrast, emphasis, rhythm, unity, and variety.
 Each of these elements can contribute to the overall impact of a piece, and by considering them, one can gain a greater appreciation for the artwork in question.

 Ultimately, looking at a particular work of art is an opportunity to engage with another person’s creativity and imagination.
 By taking the time to understand a piece truly, we can gain insight into the artist’s vision and the society in which they lived.
 With this in mind, it is clear that there is much to consider when viewing artwork, but doing so can be an enriching experience.

 Importance of Art Appreciation and How it can Benefit an Artist